-3 marks for a clear, coherent issue in the diagnosis of schizophrenia that limits its reliability, using appropriate terminology.
+3 marks for a clear, coherent issue in the diagnosis of schizophrenia, using appropriate terminology.

-2 marks for an issue in the diagnosis of schizophrenia that limits its reliability that lacks some clarity or detail.
+2 marks for an issue in the diagnosis of schizophrenia that lacks some clarity or detail.

-1 mark for a brief or muddled issue in the diagnosis of schizophrenia that limits its reliability.
+1 mark for a brief or muddled issue in the diagnosis of schizophrenia.

-- Research suggests that diagnosis of SCZ is influenced by cultural factors and is therefore unreliable.
+- Research suggests that diagnosis of SCZ is influenced by cultural factors.
 A study found that 69% of US psychiatrists but only 2% of UK psychiatrists gave a diagnosis of SCZ from the same description of a patient. - African Americans and English people of Afro-Caribbean origin are much more likely to be diagnosed than white people.
 They may be more likely to report hearing voices due to a cultural belief in communicating with ancestors. - Gender bias: more men than women are diagnosed with SCZ.
 Women may be under-diagnosed because they function better than men and their symptoms are masked by good interpersonal functioning. - Symptom overlap: SCZ and bipolar disorder both include positive and negative symptoms (delusions and avolition).
 The same patient could be diagnosed with SCZ when using the ICD-11, but with bipolar when using DSM-5 criteria.
-Some even suggest that SCZ and bipolar may not be two different conditions.
+Some even suggest that SCZ and bipolar may not be two different conditions. - Co-morbidities: such as depression, PTSD, substance abuse, and OCD are common among patients with SCZ.
+If conditions occur together often, it causes an issue in their diagnosis because they might be a single condition and/or clinicians might just be incapable of differentiating between them.